evgenyb/evgenyb.github.io/_posts/2020-06-20-create-service-connection.md

 | subscription-id | Azure subscription id |
 | subscription-name | Azure subscription name |

 As you can see, the `authenticationType` is set to `spnKey` and that means that you need to provide spn's secret.
 Service principal secret is only accessible right after spn is created (you can re-create a new secret later), but you can't retrieve existing secret and that totally make sense from security stand point.
-Therefore if we want to automate service endpoint creation, we either should create spn and service endpoint at the same script (so secret is assessable), or you should store spn secret to key-vault as part of the spn creation process and then get secret from the key-vault during service endpoint creation process.
+Therefore, if we want to automate service endpoint creation, we either should create spn and service endpoint at the same script (so secret is assessable), or you should store spn secret to key-vault as part of the spn creation process and then get secret from the key-vault during service endpoint creation process.

 With template in place, what we need to do is to replace placeholders with actual values and post json to endpoint.

-Assuming that template file called `arm-service-connection-template.json` and located at the `templates` folder, here an example how you can do replacement of the placeholders with actual values
+Assuming that template file called `arm-service-connection-template.json` and located at the `templates` folder, here an example of how you can do replacement of the placeholders with actual values from your bash script

 ```bash
 echo -e "Transforming template templates/arm-service-connection-template.json -> arm-service-connection.json"